merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 ## More tutorials and resources

 We hope you liked following this tutorial and enjoy your next pangenome graph analysis.
-Many features of the UI are not mentioned in this tutorial as we wanted to keep it as simple as possible.
-Also please feel free to reach out in case you have ideas or questions.
+Some features of the UI are not mentioned in this tutorial as we wanted to keep it as simple as possible and believe in you and your abilities.
+Aside from that please feel free to reach out in case you have ideas or questions.
 In case you are interested in more tutorials on other disciplines covered by anvi'o please have a look at the following links.

 - [The infant gut tutorial](https://merenlab.org/tutorials/infant-gut/)
 - [Studying microbial population genetics with anvi'o](https://merenlab.org/2015/07/20/analyzing-variability/)